Suyoung-Min/Hang-man/README.md

 ---
 ## In Game

 By setting the target word from Main Menu, game will start.
+And an empty guillotine appears on the main screen.

 <p align='center'>
 <img src='./img/readme_img/in_game_1.png' style='width:400px;'></p>